Paramavatar Shri Krishna

-Paramavatar Shri Krishna (English: Lord Krishna) is an Indian mythological television serial that aired on And TV from 19 June 2017 to 17 January 2020.
+Paramavatar Shri Krishna (English: Lord Krishna) is an Indian historical television serial that aired on And TV from 19 June 2017 to 17 January 2020.
 It is based on the life of the Hindu deity Krishna, the eighth avatar of Vishnu.

 Synopsis

 The story revolves around the birth and life of Krishna, the central character of the Hindu epic Mahabharata.